 Personal Data Controllers may only collect personal data for specific, explicitly stated and legitimate purposes according to GDPR and the principle of purpose limitation.
 Each individual processing of personal data requires a so-called “legal basis” in order to be legal (according to the principle of lawfulness, fairness and transparency).

 According to GDPR, personal data shall not be stored for longer than what is necessary to fulfill the purposes for which they were collected.
 If it is necessary for us to comply with applicable legislation, we may store personal data for a longer period for that purpose.
 Personal data that can no longer be stored will be erased (deleted) (according to the principle of storage limitation).
-Data erasure occurs at least once per year from all places that we store such data.

-Please find below a chart describing the purpose, legal basis and storage period of the processing of your data.
+Please find below a chart describing the purpose, legal basis and storage period of the processing of your personal data.

 To market our products and services through, for example, newsletters, publications and events.